Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - This season, the Volunteers have an against the spread record of 3-2 in their five games as a favorite of 4.5 points or more.

-- Tennessee's games this year have gone over the point total in 75% of its opportunities (nine times in 12 games with a set point total).
+- Tennessee has hit the over in 75% of its opportunities this year (nine times over 12 games with a set point total).

 - When Tennessee puts up more than 20.5 points, it is 5-5 against the spread and 7-3 overall.

-- In games that Tennessee piles up over 341.6 yards, the team is 5-7 against the spread and 7-5 overall.
+- When Tennessee churns out over 341.6 yards, the team is 5-7 against the spread and 7-5 overall.

-- The Volunteers have 12 giveaways this season, while the Boilermakers have 16 takeaways .
+- The Volunteers have turned the ball over 12 times this season, four fewer than the Boilermakers have forced (16).

 - Find the latest spread and moneyline odds for Tennessee at SISportsbook.